A Mechanistic Model of the Organization of Cell Shapes in Epithelial Tissues: Theoretical Model

+The elastic energy of the 2D tissue due to interaction between cells modeled here as force dipoles, can be written as $E = \sum_i u_{\alpha \gamma}({\bf r}_i) P_{\alpha \gamma} ({\bf r}_i)$, where $P_{\alpha \gamma}({\bf r}_i)$ is the dipole moment and $u_{\alpha \gamma}({\bf r}_i)$ is the strain field experienced by the $i$-th dipole.
+This strain field represents the response to other dipoles (cells) in the tissue, which is modeled as an elastic continuum.
+The strain response is, therefore, expressed in terms of an elastic Green's function

-where $G_{\alpha \beta, \gamma \delta}({\bf r}_i-{\bf r}_j)$ is the Green's function encoding the interaction between ith and jth dipole.
-Greek letters denote tensor components and Einstein summation is implied over repeated Greek indices.
-The elastic properties of the tissue are encoded in the Green's function,].
-In our analysis, we use the 2D elastic Green's function obtained from the classic Boussinesq solution for an isotropic elastic medium~\cite{zemel_safran_long}:
+Our analysis is based on the 2D elastic Green's function obtained from the classic Boussinesq solution for an isotropic elastic medium~\cite{zemel_safran_long}:

 where the parameters, $a_1$ and $a_2$, are defined in terms of the shear modulus, $\mu$ and the Poisson ratio, $\nu$ as: $a_1=\nu/2 \pi \mu$ and $a_2 = (1-\nu)/\nu$.
-In this study, lengths of the dipoles are considered to be much smaller than the distance between dipoles. {Therefore, this mechanistic model does not incorporate any steric interactions or geometrical constraints arising from the physical shapes of cells.
-A distinction that will be important to bear in mind when comparing the results of this purely mechanistic model to the Vertex model.} The effective Green's function between two interacting dipoles separated by distance $r$ is
+The model presented above is based on the assumption of point dipoles, which means that the lengths of the dipoles are considered to be much smaller than the distance between dipoles.
+Therefore, this purely mechanistic model does not incorporate any steric interactions or geometrical constraints arising from the physical shapes of cells.
+This distinction will be important to bear in mind when comparing the results of this purely mechanistic model to the Vertex model.
+The explicit form of the dipole Green's function (Eq. \ref{eq:greens_dipole}), obtained from Eq. \ref{eq:greens} is :